1.0 Introduction

 For example, for an external key source connection, the values of resourcesTotal and resourcesVulnerableCount will be 0.

-Total number of vulnerable services or resources out of the overall services or resources count.
+Total number of Vulnerable services and resources out of the overall services or resources count.

-Total number of vulnerable accounts or subscriptions out of the overall account or subscription count.
+Total number of Vulnerable accounts and subscriptions out of the overall account or subscription count.

 The PQC Vulnerability by Keys Sunburst chart in Fortanix Key Insight visually represents the distribution of keys across different levels of PQC readiness within your Fortanix Key Insight connections.